⚡ WholeTech

 Housing Affordability & Land Use

-Austin's rapid growth has driven housing costs to historic levels.
-The city has pursued land use reform through initiatives like CodeNEXT (later HOME), aiming to increase housing density and reduce barriers to building.
-Zoning reform, ADU expansion, and affordable housing bonds remain central to the debate.
+Austin’s rapid growth has driven housing costs to historic levels.
+Land use reform through CodeNEXT (later HOME) aims to increase density.
+Zoning reform, ADU expansion, and affordable housing bonds remain central.

 🚋